rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

 between traffic controllers, external control systems, and much more.

+**Return values**

 status

     Forced input status as text field |br|
     Each character represent the state in consecutive order, |br|
     where the leftmost character starts with input 1. |br|
     0 : Input not forced |br|
     1 : Input forced |br|
     - : Input undefined/does not exist

     ====  ==========
     type  ``string``